codingwithjae/myPortfolio/README.md

 ### Built with

-- Semantic HTML5 markup.
-- Flexbox.
+- HTML5.
-- CSS Grid.
+- CSS.
-- Vanilla JavaScript.
+- JavaScript.
-- Mobile-first design.

 ### What I learned